Hrushi-d/3-Tier-Architecture-using-Docker-Compose/README.md

-# Docker Compose 3-Tier Architecture
+# 3-Tier Architecture Using Docker Compose

 In this setup, we'll be using Docker Compose to orchestrate a 3-tier architecture comprising WordPress, MySQL, and a custom network for communication between the containers.